equalitie/Caislean/doc/role-doc/openldap.md

 Default: `[ domain: domain_name ]`

 List of domain names managed in the LDAP directory.
 The role will create one separate LDAP database for each of the domains.

 Optionally, use the parameter `admin_pass` to set an administrator password specific of a given domain (otherwise the password set in `ldap_admin_pass` will be used).
 For any given domain `example.com`, the administrator account to which to identify is `cn=admin,dc=example,dc=com`.

+Optionally, use parameters `users_ou` and `groups_ou` to define custom organizationalUnit (OU) entries meant to contain your users and groups.
+If unset, the `mail` OU will contain users, and no OU is created for groups.
+For now, changing the users OU will break all Caislean roles that query LDAP for user authentication (`virtualmail`, `prosody`, etc.).

 Example: